 Compared to the size of other species found in the state, Checkered White butterflies are small.

-The wingspan of these types of butterflies in California can reach up to 1.5 inches.
+These types of California butterflies can reach up to 1.5 inches in wingspan.
 However, they are most common in open spaces.

 This plant can thrive in various environments, including dry open forests, prairies, footpaths, meadows, valleys, and hills.

-One of the types of flowers that are most characteristic of this species is called mustard.
+One of this species’ most characteristic flowers is mustard.
 Secondary host plants for this species are asters and alfalfa, respectively.

 Migration can take place inside a state but only within the same species.
-The males and females of the species do not reach sexual maturity at the same time, which is what sets off the migration of the species.
+The males and females of the species do not reach sexual maturity simultaneously, which sets off the species’ migration.

 Males are ready to mate earlier than females and tend to saturate a region with females once they reach that point.

-Consequently, the female Checkered White butterfly may go to a location where there are fewer males.
+Consequently, the female Checkered White butterfly may go to a location with fewer males.

 25. West Coast Lady